adamtow/geocuts/docs/English.md

 >If you prefer, you can turn off the Assistant from Settings.
 Tapping on New Location Trigger from the home screen will load up the default location trigger template and display the Edit Location Trigger screen.
 From there you can adjust whatever setting you want in the new location trigger.

-If you want to add multiple locations at a time, GeoCuts currently supports two methods:
+If you want to add multiple locations at a time, GeoCuts currently supports three methods:

 - **GeoCuts Helper**: Install the [GeoCuts Helper shortcut](#helper) to send items from the iOS Share sheet into GeoCuts.
 - **Run Shortcut**: Shortcut developers can send Locations, Contacts, text with addresses, images, etc. directly to GeoCuts.
+- **Import Location Triggers**: Triggers that you export can be imported on another iOS device running GeoCuts.
+Location Triggers with the same ID will not be imported.

-In both cases, GeoCuts will do its best to extract any addresses from the inputted data.
+In the first two cases, GeoCuts will do its best to extract any addresses from the inputted data.
 If multiple locations were found, it will present a menu allowing you to choose which locations to import.

 If you choose to import multiple items, they will inherit settings from the [Default Location Trigger template](#default-template), although you will get a chance to modify the following settings: